theGnostickeymaker/tgk-site-v3/src/pillars/the-gnostic-eye/the-final-idol/series-1/oracle-in-the-mirror.md

 ---
 layout: base.njk

+# === Expanded SEO Title ===
-title: "The Final Idol"
+title: "The Final Idol: Oracle in the Mirror"

-description: "Part III of The Final Idol Series: a symbolic Gnostic Eye page decoding narcissism, AI intimacy, and the mirror that reflects but never reveals."
+description: "Part III of The Final Idol, decoding digital narcissism, synthetic intimacy, AI projection, and the machine-mirror that reflects without revealing."

-excerpt: "The question we ask has become the trap we fall into.
-The mirror knows your name, but not your soul."
+excerpt: "The question becomes the trap.
+The mirror learns your face, your habits, your longings—but never your soul."

 tier: free

 pageId: "the-gnostic-eye-the-final-idol-series-1-part-3"